dowjones/react-dropdown-tree-select/README.md

 Specific id for container.
 The container renders with a default id of `rdtsN` where N is count of the current component rendered.

 Use to ensure a own unique id when a simple counter is not sufficient, e.g in a partial server render (SSR)

+### enableKeyboardNavigation

+Type: `bool` (default: `false`)

+Adds navigation with arrow keys, page down/up and toggle of selection with enter.
+Arrow/page up/down also toggles open of dropdown if closed.

 ## Styling and Customization